 You could learn more about these infectious diseases on websites like idcare.com.

 How often should I test for STDs?

-That depends on whether are sexually active with multiple partners, in which case the CDC recommends at least once a year.
+If you think you have an STD, you should get it checked as soon as possible.
+However, it also depends on whether you are sexually active with multiple partners, in which case the CDC recommends at least once a year.
 In the case of gay and bisexual men, it should happen as often as every 3 months.
 You can fill your prescription for STD medication like Valtrex online at sites like Blink Health, discuss this with a healthcare professional first.

 What are complications from STDs?